w3f/Grants-Program/applications/HashKey-Me-wallet.md

 #### An indication of how you will integrate this project into Substrate / Polkadot / Kusama.

-HashKey Me wallet would like to support for Kusama and Polkadot to IOS and Android.
-HashKey Me wallet has many registered users, it can help more users to get in touch with Polkadot/Kusama.
-With HashKey Me wallet, more users can  participate in Polkadot/Kusama ecology.

-#### An indication of why your team is interested in creating this project.

 Our team will design UI for Polkadot/Kusama governance, staking and coin transfer.
 At same time, we will implement distributed key generation and distributed signing for Polkadot/Kusama, then we will integrate Polkadot/Kusama API into our application.

+#### An indication of why your team is interested in creating this project.

+Polkadot/Kusama is one of the most popular blockchain platforms, Our team is very enthusiastic about supporting such a world-class project.

 ### Project Details
 ![](https://i.loli.net/2020/09/18/Y3e5tFJ6lZdCbgo.jpg)